Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

-## Create a storage Account using the Azure Portal
+## Create a Storage Account using the Azure Portal

-Step 1 : Create a new general-purpose storage account to use for this tutorial.
+Step 1 : Create a new general-purpose storage Account to use for this tutorial.

 *  Go to the [Azure Portal](https://portal.azure.com) and log in using your Azure account.
 *  Select **New** > **Storage** > **Storage account**.